16 Spritz Cocktails: Recipes and Tips

 - Light canapés: Dishes like bruschetta with fresh tomatoes, seafood ceviche, or a crisp caprese salad are perfect companions.
 Their light, fresh flavours complement the spritz without overwhelming the palate.

-- Main courses: For a fuller meal, consider pairing with grilled fish, seafood pasta, or a vibrant garden salad.
+- Main courses: For a more substantial meal, consider pairing with grilled fish, seafood pasta, or a vibrant garden salad.
 The acidity and effervescence of the spritz can cut through rich flavours and cleanse the palate.

 Also see: Celebrate National Spritz Day with the Perfect Summer Spritz